 }

-// Complete specialization of a function template.
+// An explicit specialization of a function template.

 template <>